TosbackCgusBridge-Bot/CGUs-versions/Constantcontact/Privacy Policy.md

-Skip to content Privacy PolicyTable of Contents
+Skip to content Privacy NoticeTable of Contents

 *   About Us
-*   Information Covered by this Privacy Policy
+*   Information Covered by this Privacy Notice
 *   Information We Collect From You
     *   Signing Up for Services.
 User Information
     *   Use of Services, Website Visits and Support